ADVERTISEMENT

 Stay busy and avoid boredom.

-Asked when looking for motive in ancient crimes.
+Asked when looking for a motive in ancient crimes.

 (To the end; at or near the end.)

-Answer to, "how long will you be binging this show?"
+Answer to, “How long will you binge-watch this show?”

 Call someone greedy in a way they won’t understand.